storesafe/cordova-sqlite-storage/README.md

   - WP8: performance/stability issues have been reported with the CSharp-SQLite library.
 Windows ("Universal") platform is recommended for the future.
 FTS3/FTS4/R-Tree are NOT supported for WP(7/8).
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.
+- In case of memory issues please use smaller transactions or use the version (with a different licensing scheme) at: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)

 ## Announcements